Species Fact Sheets

 30 species of whale dolphin and porpoise have been recorded in British and Irish waters.
 Summaries of the status of each species in England, Wales, Scotland and Northern Ireland can be found here.

-More information on individual species can be found on the fact sheets:
+More information on individual species can be found on the Species Fact Sheets:

 Each year, cetaceans face depletion in their numbers and possible local extinction due to continuous threats to their habitat, such as capture and drowning in fishing gear, marine pollution and over-fishing.